isa17santos/MemoryGame/README.md

 //-----------------------------------------   CONTEXT   --------------------------------------------------

-    In this read me file, we will have very important notes about the project such as which users are created in the data base and there credentials, how to work with our locate DataBase, etc.
+    In this read me file, we will have very important notes about the project such as which users are created in the data base and they're credentials, how to work with our local DataBase, etc.
-     Also, in this file, you can read the notes of each first daily meeting of each sprint.
-In those first daily meeting we organized all work and in the others we made a situation point to know what was already done or not.
+     Also, on this file, you can read the notes of each first daily meeting of each sprint.
+In those daily meetings we organized all the work, in the other ones we made a situation point to know what was already done or not.
 For this reason, we will only right the notes of the first daily meetings of each sprint.

 //-----------------------------------------   CONTEXT   --------------------------------------------------